memorius/policy-auction/README-datastructures.txt

   - Replication Factor 3 (or more)
   - Write Consistency: quorum (2, if 3 nodes)
   - Read Consistency quorum (2, if 3 nodes)
-This means a write followed by a read will always see the data it's just written; this design assumes this constraint.
+This means a successful write followed by a successful read will always see the data it's just written (or newer data, if someone else is also writing) - this design assumes this constraint.
 We'll still have some failure tolerance - we can operate with any one node (for a given key's replica set) down or unresponsive, but reads will fail if two are down.
 (Writes will also fail with two nodes down in some conditions, depending on number of nodes in cluster - hinted handoff may allow it to keep working if there are four nodes total hence still two active.)
+Note however that if the write fails, then the new data may still have been written; it might not yet be readable, but it may later reappear and replace the old data, despite the write failing.
+See "Eventual consistency of lost writes" below.

 Indexing: Cassandra's secondary indexes are not intended for high-uniqueness indexed values (e.g. username -> userID), but for aggregation queries where there are many rows with the same value; queries against a secondary index have to contact ALL nodes in the cluster, as I understand it.
 So where we have fields with high uniqueness that we want to index, we make our own lookup column families - this then only has to contact READ_CONSISTENCY nodes.

+The nasty corner cases we have to handle:
+  - No locking.
+There's no atomic check-and-write operation, no lock-for-update, and no single point of consistency.
+This means there's no safe way to do insert-if-not-present kinds of operations.
+The best we can do is to do a best-effort check, then insert anyway and resolve conflicts later.
+  - Retrying failed writes.
+A write command can fail due to server load / timeout, or because a server crashes while being written to.
+For some cases there is no way for the client to tell if the value was nevertheless persisted.
+This means we need most of our writes to be safely retryable (idempotent).
+  - Client death in the middle of a write that spans multiple rows / column families.
+The separate parts are not atomic, so we need mechanisms in place to ensure the missing writes get performed if the webapp user thread fails in the middle, or the first one succeeds but the second one times out.
+This is done with "staging" fields, such that if we see them, we retry the write to the other location until done; and with background cleanup processes.
+Fortunately there are only a few of these cases.
+Example: user_policy_votes.pending_votes_ used as "staging" for things that must be written to both user_policy_votes and policy_new_votes.
+  - Eventual consistency of lost writes.
+In some rare cases - if some of the nodes fail while we're writing, but are later recovered - then a write could appear to the client to fail, and the old data may later still be readable, but when the written nodes eventually recover, the "lost" newer-timestamped data gets propagated and wins.
+This could take a long time (we have up to Cassandra GC_GRACE_SECONDS to recover the failed node; beyond that we have to clean and repopulate it), so we have to code for this.
+Example: use of vote chaining for conflict resolution in user_policy_votes / policy_new_votes; when the late writes appear they'll change the chaining and the next read (or background process) will update totals accordingly.

 Cassandra column families:
 --------------------------